Skills Development

 Time Management

-Effectively manage your own time and that of others.
+Effectively manage your own time and coordinate the schedules or responsibilities of others when needed.

 Learning & Teaching Strategies